 This is part journal and part cover letter.
 It's my short story of my professional life that I have always wanted to put to paper.
 If it's longer than you want to read that's fine.
 You won't hurt my feelings.

 I was a bit of late bloomer by geek standards.
 I wasn't writing compilers when I was 12, but I was introduced to BASIC in high school by my calculus teacher.
-It fascinated me, but at that time I was caught up with deciding between a future in professional football (ha!) and classical guitar.
+It fascinated me, but at that time I was caught up with deciding between a future in professional football and classical guitar.
 My parents gave me a Micron Pentium 100 Windows 95 machine as a high school graduation present.
 This immediately opened my world to hardware and home assembly as well as operating systems.
 I taught myself how to assemble PC's at home using cheap Cyrix processors and learned the bowels of Windows as I hacked drivers and OS configurations together.
 By the time I made it to college that summer and took my first programming class, I had forgotten all about football and the scholarship that was paying for my schooling.
 I ate and breathed Visual Basic 4 for three months.
 The departure from football forced a change in schools.
 Southwest Missouri State (now called Missouri State) was one of the best computer science programs in the area at the time.
 So, I headed there for my spring semester.

 At MSU, I met a kooky professor named E. Reed Doke.
 He was teaching COBOL at the time which was a required class in my major.
 He was known as the guy "not to take" because he was tough.
 Something about him interested me though.
-I took him.
+I took his class.
 He was indeed tough, but he captured my attention.
 The next year he was teaching a new class they were offering called "Object Oriented Programming in Java".
 I immediately signed up.
 But for that summer I had landed an internship at Hallmark Cards in Kansas City, MO as a junior COBOL programmer.
 I leased the cheapest apartment I could find in KC and spent the whole summer writing COBOL.
-When I returned to MSU the next fall OO, Java, and Professor Doke belew my mind.
-I was HOOKED.
+When I returned to MSU the next fall, Java, and Professor Doke belew my mind.
+I was hooked.
 And I was done with COBOL.
 After two semester of Java the new Visual Basic 5 was released by Microsoft.
 And with this came ActiveX DLL's and the Active Server Pages (ASP) with Visual InterDev.
 It was Microsoft's web development stack.
 No one else was doing this in 1997.
 This stuff belew my mind.
 I could write WEB SITES.
 Java at the time was very immature from a UI standpoint.
 You could build lots of things, but UI's weren't really one of them.
 UI's at the time really interested me.
 The next two summers I spent at Cerner Corporation in Kansas City writing ASP apps as an intern.